apache/druid/docs/operations/java.md

 ```

 These warning messages are harmless, and can be ignored.
 However, you can avoid them entirely if you wish by adding the
 following Java command line parameters.
-These paramaters are not part of the default configurations that ship with
+These parameters are not part of the default configurations that ship with
 Druid, because Java 8 does not recognize these parameters and fails to start up if they are provided.

 To do this, add the following lines to your `jvm.config` files: